cb12tre/filebrowserplus.koplugin/README.md

 # FilebrowserPlus Plugin for KOReader

 >[!IMPORTANT]
 >Contributors needed for testing.
-Please check discussion #16.
+Please check [Discussion #16](https://github.com/patelneeraj/filebrowserplus.koplugin/discussions/16)

 ## What is this?